vibbits/Elixir-3DBioInfo-Benchmark-Protein-Interfaces/README.md

 **Content of the repository**

-This repository contains 14 folders.
-13 folders correspond to the results of each participants, one folder corresponds to the benchmark set of protein structures.
+This repository contains 17 folders.
+13 folders correspond to the results of each participants, one folder corresponds to the benchmark set of protein structures, one to the AlphaFold models generated during the study, one to the random forest analysis and one to the ROC analysis.

 The folder **benchmark** contains the pdb and mmcif files of the benchmark: